Valeri Bojinov: International career

 Bojinov made his debut for Bulgaria at UEFA Euro 2004; on 22 June 2004, he came on as a substitute in the 1–2 loss against Italy.
 He earned his second cap on 19 August 2004 in the 1–1 away draw against the Republic of Ireland in a friendly match during which he also scored his first international goal.

 On 17 November 2005, Bojinov scored a goal against Mexico in a friendly match in the United States at NRG Stadium, contributing to a 3–0 win.
 On 6 September 2006, Bojinov scored his first international goal in a competition match, against Slovenia, in 3–0 home win in UEFA Euro 2008 qualifying.
 It was also Bulgaria's first goal in the Euro 2008 qualifying.

 Style of play

-Once considered to be a highly promising prospect in his youth, Bojinov is known for his skill and goalscoring abilities as a striker, and is capable of scoring with either foot, due to his powerful and accurate striking ability, which also enabled him to play alongside another forward as a second striker, or as winger on either flank, as well as in the centre of the pitch; a fast footballer in his prime, he was also known for his speed over short distances, agility, and explosive acceleration, as well as his quick feet, and close control in limited spaces.
-In spite of his talent, however, he has also garnered a reputation throughout his career for being inconsistent.
+Considered to be a promising prospect in his youth, Bojinov is known for his abilities as a striker, and is capable of play with either foot, which has enabled him to play positions as a second striker, or winger on either flank, as well as in the centre of the pitch.
+He was also known for his speed over short distances, agility, and acceleration, as well close control in limited spaces.
+He has also garnered a reputation throughout his career for being inconsistent.